AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 # Working with plain-text files and directories
 The most common command-line tools are mostly only useful for operating on what are known as **plain-text files** – also referred to as "flat files".
 There are a few definitions you can check out at the [wiki](https://en.wikipedia.org/wiki/Plain_text){:target="_blank"} if you'd like, but a good-enough working definition of what a plain-text file is might be something like: a text file that doesn't contain any special formatting characters or information, and that can be properly viewed and edited with any standard text editor.

 Common types of flat-text files are those ending with extensions like ".txt", ".tsv" for **t**ab-**s**eparated **v**alues, or ".csv" for **c**omma **s**eparated **v**alues.
 Some examples of common file types that are *not* flat-text files would be ".docx", ".pdf", or ".xlsx".
-This is because those types contain special types of compression and formatting information that are only interpretable by the programs that work with them.
+This is because those types contain special types of compression and formatting information that are only interpretable by programs specifically designed to work with them.

 > **Note on file extensions**
 > File extensions do not actually do anything to the file format.
 They are *mostly* there just for our convenience/organization – "mostly" because some programs require a specific extension to be present for them to even try interacting with a file.
 >
 > The command `file` will tell you what type of file something is.
 Run `file file_D.xlsx` and then `file file_C.xlsx`.
 The "file\_D.xlsx" is actually an Excel file and has all kinds of special formatting for Excel that only makes sense to Excel.
 But "file\_C.xlsx" is just a plain-text file that happens to have the extention ".xlsx".
 Try running `head` on each of these files.
+(If your terminal is stuck after you run `head file\_D.xlsx` – which you can tell because your prompt doesn't return – remember you can cancel an operation by pressing `ctrl + c`.)

 <br>
 ## Ways to probe plain-text files